zbtolon/get-support/appsectls.md

 ### Other products or services

-For products or services that don't have alternative TLS 1.2-only endpoints available refer to any available documentation for your client or client libraries for information on how to determine which versions of TLS are supported and which version you're using.
+For products or services that don't have alternative TLS 1.2-only endpoints available refer to any available documentation for your client.
+For information on how to determine which versions of TLS are supported and which version you're using refer to client libraries.

 ## What products and services are withdrawing support for TLS 1.0 and 1.1?
 {: #prodsandservs}